Philadelphia Water Quality at a Glance

 Occasional changes in taste or odor can occur for several reasons:

-• Seasonal variation: Warmer temperatures may increase chlorine odors as disinfection levels are adjusted
+• Seasonal variation: Warmer temperatures may increase chlorine odors as disinfection levels are adjusted to maintain safety

 Contaminants of Concern